-2 tbsp odourless coconut oil
+2 tbsp odourless coconut oil or mild olive oil

 2 large onions, diced

-300 gr oyster mushrooms, cut to chunks
+300 gr oyster mushrooms, cut into chunks

 Salt and pepper to taste